Abstraction in Style: Beyond Texture and Color: Implementation Details

 \section{Implementation Details}

 \paragraph{Hidden Backbone Detection} During vectorization, vector shapes are sorted into back-to-front layers.
-By default, shapes from the rearmost four layers are selected and rendered jointly into a binary hidden-backbone image.
+By default, shapes related to the centered objects in the three rearmost layers are selected and jointly rendered into a binary hidden-backbone image, though manual removal of fragmented shapes is occasionally required.
 Each shape is filled in black and outlined with a thin white stroke (2 pixels), preserving distinctness under overlap.
 The resulting binary image is then processed using \texttt{skeletonize} function followed by \texttt{binary\_erosion} with a disk (radius set to 25 pixel) in scikit-image's morphology module, to get the hidden backbone image.

 \paragraph{Style Reference \& Exemplars}

 Each reference style is defined by \( N \) exemplars, typically ranging from 5 to 40.
 From these exemplars, we compose \( 2 \times 2 \) grid images by stacking two examplars without repetition, yielding a small training set of 5 to 20 images per style.
 Figure~\ref{fig:reference_example} shows a style reference with 9 exemplars along with the corresponding training image samples for A-VAT and S-VAT.
 The full set of exemplars for sampled styles used in our work is shown in Figure~\ref{fig:all_styles}.
 All reference images in this work are sourced from Pinterest \textcopyright{} original authors.